Splynter-Security/Threat-Modeling-GitBook/foundations/layering/example.md

 ## Decomposition
 Commonly, when vehicles are threat modeled, this is done at a component level.
 Starting on the outside of the vehicle, identifying the potential entry points: bluetooth, Wi-Fi, OBD, etc. and then mapping these onto a diagram creates a Dataflow Diagram (DFD) -- a widespread modeling language for threat modeling components.
+Don't get hung up on the details of the examples.
+Most things are just abbreviations not necessary for the rest of the course.

 ![Opengarages example of a "level 0 inputs" DFD [2]](car-example-level_0.jpg)